PaulStSmith/AI-RPG-Character-Generator/README.md

    python app.py
    ```

-2. Open a web browser and navigate to `http://127.0.0.1:5000`
+2. Open a web browser and navigate to `http://localhost:5000`

 3. Enter a character description in the text area and click "Generate Character"

 4. Wait for the character generation process to complete

 5. View your generated character sheet

-If the API doesn't respond as expected it might show an error - in that case just retry.

 ## Project Structure